Three woven bands of different widths arranged as a Local Area Network.

 The field of interaction design is in constant movement due to the fact that what we design is interactions over time.
 These interactions often involve digital and networked technologies that are based on interchangeable software.
 These changes often happen at a speed that is imperceivable to us.
 What if instead of going with this flow, we slow down, or even rewind?

-This thesis aims to revisit some of the meanings of core concepts in interactive technologies, such as software, network, screen and application, in order to draw a link between these concepts and their historical entanglements with textiles and weaving.
+This thesis aims to revisit some of the meanings of core concepts in interactive technologies, such as software, network and screen, expanded with terms like application, personal- and local area network, bandwidth and wireframe, in order to draw a link between these concepts and their historical entanglements with textiles and weaving.
 The concepts point the attention towards some very specific textile practices like, a net (knotted or woven structure); a screen (partition, filter, screen-printing); softwares (textile merchandise); and application (decoration sewn onto textile).